Hucho taimen: Description

 Coloration varies geographically, but is generally olive green on the head blending to reddish brown in the tail.
 Adipose, anal, and caudal fins are often dark red.
 The belly ranges from nearly white to dark gray.
 The taimen appears to be the largest salmonid in the world, being heavier at average and maximum sizes than the largest North American salmonid, the chinook salmon.
 Most mature fish caught weigh from 15 to 30 kg.
 The average length is from 70 to 120 cm.
 The maximum length is about 150 to 180 cm.
 The maximum size is not assured, but supposedly a fish caught in the Kotui River in Russia in 1943 with a length of 210 cm and a weight of 105 kg is the largest size recorded.
 The IGFA world record is 45.80 kg with a length of 150.00 cm.
 It can reach at least 55 years of age.

 Diet

-Adult taimen are mainly piscivores, though they frequently eat terrestrial prey such as rodents and birds.
+Adult taimen are mainly piscivores, eating fish, though they frequently eat terrestrial prey such as rodents and birds.

 Angling and commercial use

 The taimen is becoming a more well-known game fish, particularly for fly fishers.
-Catch-and-release with barbless hooks is practiced in many areas to conserve dwindling populations of this species.
+Catch-and-release with barbless hooks is practised in many areas to conserve dwindling populations of this species.
 Organizations such as the Taimen Conservation Fund are working to conserve the remaining populations.
 While the taimen is sometimes (often illegally) harvested commercially, its low price and slow growth and reproduction make it more valuable as a game fish.

+Conservation

+The taimen has been assessed as vulnerable and in decline by the International Union for Conservation of Nature (IUCN).
+Threats to the taimen include land-use change, such as the establishment of sand and gravel industries in Mongolia and in Heilongjiang Province, China, industrial water pollution in Europe, commercial fishing in the Amur River region of Russia and China, legal and illegal sport fishing throughout its range and the impacts of climate change.
+The IUCN recommends that the fish be considered for inclusion in the Convention on Migratory Species to spur international cooperation on the conservation of this fully migratory species.